-- a) The Mexico Beach Municipal Code states: - (1) Political signs shall be placed on private property with the permission of the property owner. - (2) Political signs may be placed back-to-back or single faced, but multiple signs for the same candidate must be at least ten (10) feet apart. - (3) Political signs shall not be posted in any public right-of-way, in any public park, or on any other public property. - (4) Political signs shall not exceed eight (8) square feet per sign face and shall not exceed five (5) feet in sign height measured from the aggregate grade where the sign is placed. - (5) All legally placed signs must be removed within ten (10) days after the advertised candidate or event is withdrawn, eliminated, elected or enacted. - (6) Political signs shall not be displayed prior to 90 days before the date of the election.
-If a primary or run off occurs, only candidates or issues advancing will be allowed to continue sign placement.
+- a) The Mexico Beach Municipal Code states: - (1) Political signs shall be placed on private property with the permission of the property owner. - (2) Political signs may be placed back-to-back or single faced, but multiple signs for the same candidate must be at least ten (10) feet apart. - (3) The placement of any sign or signs of any nature, including political signs, except by local, state or federal governments, or their respective agencies, on any public lands, tracts or parcels shall be prohibited.
+Public lands, tracts or parcels, or portions thereof, shall include, but not be limited to, all rights-of-way, known public easements, parks, piers, public roads and public waterways. - (4) The placement of any sign or signs of any nature, including political signs, except by local, state or federal governments, or their respective agencies, on any vacant land shall be prohibited.
+Vacant land shall be defined as any lot, parcel or tract of land without a properly approved structure erected on such land.
+Roads, streets, bridges and other infrastructure or utility improvements shall not be considered a "structure" for purposes of this section.

-- (7) Political signs not removed within the specified time, shall be removed by a political subdivision or government entity with the authority to remove advertisements and such entities may charge the candidate the actual cost for such removal. - b) For questions relating to Mexico Beach sign requirements, contact Mexico Beach Code Enforcement at (850) 648-5700.
+- (5) Political signs shall not exceed eight (8) square feet per sign face and shall not exceed five (5) feet in sign height measured from the aggregate grade where the sign is placed. - (6) All legally placed signs must be removed within ten (10) days after the advertised candidate or event is withdrawn, eliminated, elected or enacted. - (7) All candidates are encouraged, but not required, to refrain from placement of any campaign signs until 45 days before the general or special election in which he or she is a qualified candidate. - (8) Political signs not removed within the specified time, shall be removed by a political subdivision or government entity with the authority to remove advertisements and such entities may charge the candidate the actual cost for such removal. - b) For questions relating to Mexico Beach sign requirements, contact Mexico Beach Code Enforcement at (850) 340-3410(Sec.
+150.02 of Mexico Beach Code of Ordinances)